rpendleton/mazda-trip-tracker/README.md

 Mazda Trip Tracker is a tweak for the Mazda Connect system that allows tracking various trip statistics alongside full GPS logs.
-After installing the tweak, trips will be logged to the navigation SD card, and can be analyzed later using a computer.
+After installing the tweak, trips will be logged to the navigation SD card and can be analyzed later using a computer.

+## File Format

+### Trip Journal

+Each trip is stored as a single file known as a journal.
+As data points are collected each second, they are encoded using protocol buffers, prefixed with their length, and appended to the trip journal.

+### Data Points

-The following data is recorded once every second:
+Data points record the following information every second:

 - GPS information
   - time (epoch timestamp)
   - latitude (decimal)